1. Where can I go and for how long?

 Before you apply for an exchange program, your academic advisor can check:

 - what courses you have left to complete in your academic program requirements and

-- if any of those remaining courses could be taken abroad.
+- if any of those remaining courses can be taken abroad.

 After you get accepted to SMU Exchange and nominated to a partner institution, your academic advisor will help you obtain approval for your transfer credits by completing a Letter of Permission (see below).
 More specifically, you will:

 - Complete “Letter of Permission” request form.

 - Attach detailed course descriptions or course outlines of the courses you want to take at the host institution.